 Step 3: SEO Analytics Reporting

-If you’re an agency owner you probably know that getting results for your clients is only half the battle, the other half is summarizing the performance, usually to a non-technical audience, and presenting the data in a professional way.
+If you own or work at an agency, you probably know that getting results for your clients is only half the battle.
+The other half is summarizing the campaign's performance (usually for a non-technical audience) and presenting the data in a professional way.

 That’s where SEO analytics reporting comes in.

-Since creating reports is usually one of the least enjoyable tasks for SEO professionals, we recommend going with a reporting software.
-Unlike the Goole Suite, there is a cost associated with reporting tools like this, but in most cases the time (and headaches) you save yourself are more than worth it.
+Since manually creating reports from scratch is usually one of the less enjoyable tasks for SEO professionals, I recommend going with reporting software that automates this process.
+Unlike the Goole Suite, there is a cost associated with reporting tools like this, but in most cases, the time (and headaches) you save yourself are more than worth it.

 Let’s look at a few of the tools, reports, dashboards you can use for SEO analytics within AgencyAnalytics.